mgrubisic/Moment-Distribution-Method/README.md

 **Outputs:**

-- `outputStructure`
+- `outputStructure` - Structured output
-  - `nodeIterationSequence` - Order of iterations (steps) by nodes
+  - `nodeIterationSequence` - Order of iterations (steps) by nodes [array (row vector)]
-  - `totalNumberofIterations` - Total number of iterations (steps)
+  - `totalNumberofIterations` - Total number of iterations (steps) [integer]
-  - `finalBalancedBendingMoments` - Final balanced bending moments
+  - `finalBalancedBendingMoments` - Final balanced bending moments {cell array}
-  - `balanceControlofIteratedNodes` - Balance control of iterated nodes
+  - `balanceControlofIteratedNodes` - Balance control of iterated nodes [matrix]
-  - `allStepsoftheIteration` - All steps of the iteration, for easy control and insight into the iteration process
+  - `allStepsoftheIteration` - All steps of the iteration, for easy control and insight into the iteration process {cell array}

 - All results are formated and saved in `{outputFileName}.txt`